emilykangdev/emilykangdev/README.md

 ## Hi there 👋

+I'm Emily Kang.
+I'm a student at the University of Washington majoring in Computer Science!
+Here's my personal website: https://emily-kang77.github.io/

 <!--
 **Emily-Kang77/Emily-Kang77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.